imengyu/vue-code-layout/docs/en/guide/split-layout.md

 ## Customize render Tab header

-### Tab header
+### Tab item

-Split Layout supports custom rendering tab buttons, allowing you to customize rendering of a certain part or all parts.
+Split Layout supports custom rendering tab item, allowing you to customize rendering of a certain part or all parts.
 You can use the `tabItemRender` slot to render tab entries, which allows for the entire overlay rendering.

 If you only need to customize certain parts of the rendering, you can import the default tab component `SplitTabItem`, which supports the functionality of default tabs but also allows you to customize a certain part of them.